bicCluster/learning-cluster/README.md

 7. How do you want to manage upgrades on this system? `Install security updates automatically`
 8. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have chosen the software.
 Then press `Continue`.
 9. Install the GRUB boot loader to the master boot record?
 Choose `YES`.
+10. Unmount partitions that are in use? `YES`

 [Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.